Grace Loh

 Grace Elizabeth Loh (born 1 August 1991) is a competitive Australian swimmer.
 She was Australia's first World Junior Swimming Champion.

 Loh won the women's 50m and 100m backstroke events at the 2nd FINA Youth World Swimming Championships in Monterrey, Mexico.
 The competition ran from 8 to 13 July 2008, and attracted over 600 swimmers from over 66 countries with strong contingents from major swimming nations (including USA, Great Britain, Russia and Japan).

-At the Australian Short Course Championship held in Melbourne from 20–24 September 2008, Loh won her first national title in the 100m backstroke, following up with a silver medal in the 50m sprint event.
+At the Australian Short Course Championship held in Melbourne from 20 to 24 September 2008, Loh won her first national title in the 100m backstroke, following up with a silver medal in the 50m sprint event.